Web Design Statistics: How Many Web Designers Are There?

 How does web design impact brand perception?

-A company’s website is often the first interaction a customer will have with their business.
+A company’s website is often the first customer interaction with their business.
 A study published by ResearchGate indicates that around 94% of first impressions are design related.

 Not only that, but PR Newswire also published a study that indicated that 50% of internet users find web design to be a crucial factor when formulating an opinion about a company.